icyflame/tls-handshake/README.md

 ### 10. Change Cipher Spec

-> This message lets the recipient know that the master_secret has been
+> Required.
+Sent when the master secret has been calculated.
-> calculated by the sender and they are now switching over to the bulk encryption.

 Client -----> Server